saraoliver-bonafoux/FokkerPlanck2D/README.md

 To numerically integrate this equation, we employ a finite-difference discretization in space combined with an alternating-direction implicit (ADI) scheme for time integration, which reduces the multidimensional problem to a sequence of one-dimensional tridiagonal systems.

-Further details on the numerical scheme can be found in `NumericalScheme.pdf`.
+Further details on the numerical scheme can be found in the Supplemental Material of [1].

 The code is designed for reproducibility and can be adapted to a wide class of reaction–diffusion problems.

+## How to cite

+If you use this code in your research, please cite:

+> [1] *The nature of stochastic fluctuations shapes transition dynamics in cell-type switching*
+>
+> Sara Oliver-Bonafoux, Javier Aguilar, Tobias Galla, and Raúl Toral